-Although these are three completely separate charges, they are often very closely related.
+Although these are three completely separate crimes, they are often very closely related.
 This is because any one of these offenses is typically (though not necessarily) carried out simultaneously with the others.